-For each test case output will be V space separated integers where the ith integer denote the shortest distance of ith vertex from source vertex.
+For each test, case output will be V space-separated integers where the ith integer denotes the shortest distance of the ith vertex from source vertex.

 1 <= T <= 20